This post is part of the series 'Password management'. Be sure to check out the rest of the blog posts of the series!

 #Avoid using passwords

-The best way to avoid storing passwords in the code is to remove the need for passwords.
-This doesn't mean it isn't secure, it just uses another way to authenticate.
-Setting up a Single Sign-On (SSO) solution like the Windows authentication may help you reduce the number of passwords needed.
-For instance, you can use the Windows authentication to access a SQL Server database, or internal web services.
-This way, you do not need to configure anything on your machine.
-Everything works as soon as you clone the repository and it is secured.
-How could you have a better experience?
+The best way to avoid storing passwords in code is to eliminate the need for them altogether.
+This does not mean the system is less secure; it simply uses a different authentication mechanism.
+Setting up a Single Sign-On (SSO) solution such as Windows Authentication can significantly reduce the number of passwords required.
+For example, you can use Windows Authentication to access a SQL Server database or internal web services.
+No additional configuration is needed on your machine; everything works right after cloning the repository.

 Do you have a question or a suggestion about this post?
 Contact me!